FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 First, we need to install the JDK and the integrated development environment

-- Java: JDK 11 (supported from JDK 1.8 to JDK 14)
+- Java: JDK 11 (supported from JDK1.8 to JDK 14)

   First, download and install JDK11 on the official website, and modify the JAVA _ HOME environment variable by yourself